waimea-igdaikee/200-dtd-assessment/docs/design.md

 ### Review of Aesthetics

 After getting lots of feedback from both the public and my Mum, and after plenty of design iteration right from the very first sketches, my website is now optimally aesthetically pleasing.
+The design can be seen in the video.

 ### Review of Accessibility